II. Extension and Developmental Schemes for improvement of yield & quality tobacco:

 a.
 Scheme for replacing traditional furnace with Venturi Furnace(Improved design of furnace):

-The total cost of glass wool roof insulation and fitting of turbo ventilator ranges from Rs.23762.48 to Rs.31034.58 per barn of size 16X16 to 16X20 and 16X24 approximately.
+The total cost of glass wool roof insulation and fitting of turbo ventilator cost is Rs.37234/- per barn of size 16X20 approximately and can save fuel up to 27%.

 The total cost of paddy straw insulation approximately will be Rs.15,000/ barn.
 This technology gave on an average a fuel saving of 30%.